RphWbr/visiannot/doc/source/userguide-visiannot.rst

   Buttons and combo box for file selection in a long recording

-We define the video configuration and the signal configuration almost the same way as for the class :class:`.ViSiAnnoT`, but instead of specifying the path to a file, we specify the directory containing the files and a pattern to find them.
+We define the video configuration and the signal configuration almost the same way as for the class :class:`.ViSiAnnoT`, but instead of specifying the path to a file, we specify the directory containing the data files and a pattern to find them.
+We assume that the beginning datetime of each data file is contained in its name, which is required for synchronization.

 Regarding ``video_dict``, each item corresponds to one camera.
 The key is the camera ID and the value is a list of 5 elements: